 A sprained wrist is a tear of any of the small ligaments in the joint.
 It can often be difficult to distinguish between a sprain and a strain (of the tendon which joins muscle to bone).
-They are basically treated the same way.
+Your physio treats them both the same way.

 Immediate first aid is to apply the PRICE principles of protection, rest, ice, compression and elevation.

 The Neoprene wrist wrap is ideal for mild to moderate wrist sprains.
 It wraps around the wrist securely protecting your wrist from further injury.
 The wrap around design means you can adjust the amount of compression to suit.
 Compression along with cold therapy helps reduce pain and swelling during the acute phase just after injury.